- What's On

 - Account Login

-The show must go onLINE and we have a host of digital content to keep you entertained, inspired and creative during these difficult times.
+The show must go onLINE and throughout 2020 and 2021, we created a host of digital content to keep audiences entertained, inspired and creative.

-Scroll down to find archive recordings, in-depth conversations with leading theatre-makers, activities and educational resources for children and much more!
+Scroll down to find in-depth conversations with leading theatre-makers, activities and educational resources for children and much more!

 Archive recordings are made by theatres so we have a full record of the productions we work on.
 They’re filmed on a single camera at the back of the auditorium.
-Although never intended for public broadcast, we’re making a selection of our recordings available with captions for everyone to enjoy.
+Although never intended for public broadcast, whilst our doors were closed we made a selection of our recordings available with captions for everyone to enjoy.

 Memoirs of an Asian Football Casual tells Riaz Khan’s colourful account of growing up as the son of strict Pakistani parents in the multi-cultural city of Leicester.
 Riaz finds refuge from the pressures at home to stay true to his cultural roots, when he becomes involved in the football ‘casual’ culture, and joins Leicester’s infamous ‘firm’ of football hooligans, the ‘Baby Squad’.